cis3296f22/705-bookreview-app/README.md

 > If the above error appears enter `npm config set legacy-peer-deps true` and `npm i`.
 > The error is caused by the incompatibilities of the dependencies.

-3. `npm start` to run program while also running the BookReviewApp file
+3. Run the BookReviewApp and then `npm start` to run program.
+Both must be running at the same time to work.

 ### Accessing the Database
 1. Run the BookReviewApp file